Visiting the Colosseum in Rome

 - Remember the ticket hack – go to Palatine Hill for your ticket, not the Colosseum ticket office!

-The Colosseum was my number 1 thing to see when I was in Rome though so I was super excited to go.
-As soon as I left the metro stop you get struck by the huge building.
+As soon as I left the metro stop you get struck by a huge building.
 Sure, there’re loads of tourists, but you don’t even notice them.
 The Colosseum is staring right back at you.
 At the time, I didn’t know about the little ticket hack so I queued up like an idiot and waited my turn.
+Almost an hour in the queue.
+Eurrrgh.

 Now I know just how crammed a Rome schedule needs to be, I would have woken up super early and hit the Colosseum first thing but no matter what time you do, it’ll blow your mind.
 I went back in the evening to have a beer and see it all lit up at night too, and that is spectacular.
 Give yourself maybe 2 hours for the Colosseum (unless you’re a history buff, then it could be all day).
 And enjoy, it’s something else.